robincornett/simple-listings-genesis/readme.txt

 = 1.2.1 =
 Templates cleaned up and translation strings corrected.

-= 1.4.0 =
+= 1.4.1 =
-new admin columns! and ready for WordPress 4.1
+new admin columns! and ready for WordPress 4.1 (1.4.1: bugfix for activation error)

 == Changelog ==

+= 1.4.1 =
+* bugfix: invalid header warnings on activation (CMB2)

 = 1.4.0 =
 * added admin columns